Savoury stuffed pancakes with meat sauce and cheese is a meal the whole family will enjoy.

 - Whisk until there are no lumps

-- Pour a little pancake batter onto a preheated pancake maker.
-If you are using a frying pan, heat the pan, add a little oil to prevent sticking and pour a small amount of pancake batter into the pan.
+- Pour a little pancake batter onto a preheated crepe maker.
+If you are using a frying pan, heat the pan, add a little oil to prevent sticking and pour a small amount of batter into the pan.

-- Working quickly, swirl the batter around to coat the pancake maker / frying pan
+- Working quickly, swirl the batter around to coat the crepe maker / frying pan

 - Allow to cook until bubbles form on the surface and the edges of the pancake start to curl.